-Rent - Occupancy charges for the corporate office are allocated by square footage.
+Rent - Rent for specific programs is charged to those programs.
+Occupancy charges such as utilities for the corporate office are allocated by square footage.
 Occupancy is charged directly to the program using the facility.
 G & A, Fiscal, and Human Resource costs are charged back to programs based on direct hours of total agency staff.
 No rent is charged for agency-owned space.